carlos-medina/go-data-platform/README.md

 # [WIP] go-data-platform

-This is a work in progress project.
-After finished, it will contain the following:

-- Ingestor: A kafka worker that consumes from a topic, validates its data and persist it in a database;
+This data platform has two applications:

+## Ingestor
+A worker that consumes inputs from a Kafka topic, decodes them, and reads previous entries from the database.
+If there is not previous data, it persists the record in the database; if there is previous data but its version is greater than the input one, it discards the input; if there is previous data but its version is less than the input one, it updates the record in the database.
+It's currently working, but some refactoring is necessary.
+The work that must be done is to:
+- Implement endpoint;
+- Implement logging;
+- Read all config from environment variables;
+- Move main, resources and config to cmd;
+- Create tests for the adapter;

+## Retriever
-- Retriever: A HTTP API that receives a GET request, applies the filter in the query parameter, access the database and returns the data in JSON.
+A HTTP API that receives a GET request, applies the filter in the query parameter, access the database and returns the data in JSON.
+It's currently under development.

+## How to run the system

-## Running a Kafka broker
+### Running a Kafka broker

 Run a Kafka broker on localhost:9092 using docker.
 The one present in this repo was taken from [Confluent Platform's Kafka](https://docs.confluent.io/platform/current/platform-quickstart.html).